at the kitchen table

 the sap rising in me

-feeling thirty feet closer to the sky
+feeling sixty feet closer to the sky

-my head swaying in a wind of leaf flutter
+swaying in a wind of leaf flutter

 I can hardly stop trembling